 • Refuse to allow an employee's service animal to accompany the employee at all times in the workplace.

-• Discriminate or retaliate against an ...
+• Discriminate or retaliate against an employee or ...